McGuire Law

 Whether arrested after a bar fight in Columbia that escalated involving multiple people, charged following a protest where violence occurred, accused of participating in group assault in Charleston, Greenville, or Myrtle Beach, or facing prosecution anywhere across South Carolina's 46 counties for what prosecutors characterize as "mob action," these charges transform mutual combat or self-defense situations into serious felonies based solely on multiple participants.

-Matt McGuire has defended lynching and mob assault charges across South Carolina for over three decades, understanding how prosecutors misuse this statute to threaten decades of imprisonment for bar fights, family disputes, or self-defense situations involving bystanders.
+As a leading South Carolina violent crimes defense attorney, Matt McGuire has defended lynching and mob assault charges across South Carolina for over three decades, understanding how prosecutors misuse this statute to threaten decades of imprisonment for bar fights, family disputes, or self-defense situations involving bystanders.

 The Legal Expertise of McGuire Law